HugoxSaraiva/lgcommander/README.md

       -h, --help            show this help message and exit -V, --version         show program's version number and exit -H HOST, --host HOST  IP address or FQDN of device.
-Use the special value "scan" for a mulicast request for TVs in your LAN.
+Use the special value "scan" for a multicast request for TVs in your LAN.
                             "scan" will also be used if this parameter was omitted.
       -p PORT, --port PORT  TCP port (default is 8080).
       -P {roap,hdcp}, --protocol {roap,hdcp}
                             Protocol to use.
-Currently ROSP and HDCP are supported.
+Currently ROAP and HDCP are supported.
 Default is HDCP.
       -k PAIRING_KEY, --pairing-key PAIRING_KEY
                             Pairing key of your TV.
 This key is shown on request